Do you want to?

 💖 Saved on My Bucket List

-Your Itinerary
+Download Itinerary

-1: Visit historic Palmer, cycle through poplar forests
+Visit historic Palmer, cycle through poplar forests

 Meet your fellow biking aficionados at the Puffin Inn Hotel this morning, then head north to the Old Glenn Highway, where we get the bikes out for a leisurely warmup ride to the historic town of Palmer.
 You have some free time wandering around this town created during the Great Depression as an agricultural community, our hotel was built as part of the original township.
 Our welcome dinner at the town's brewpub is in the original township store.

-Cycling: 20 mi / 35 km, Terrain: flat, Meals: D
+Ride: 20 mi / 35 km, Land: flat

-2: Cycle to eclectic Talkeetna, inspiration for Northern Exposure
+Cycle to eclectic Talkeetna, inspiration for Northern Exposure

 We are off and riding.
-Today's route takes us north first along some nicely paved bike paths from the charming village of Willow.
+Today's route takes us north first along some nicely paved bike paths from the charming village of Houston.
 We will continue through thick forests of aspen and poplar trees, a lush blanket of green leading our Alaskan bike tour to the eclectic town of Talkeetna, our home for tonight.
 This historic rail town is thought to be the inspiration for the town of Cicely in the TV series, Northern Exposure.

-3: Cycle through Denali State Park, enjoy spectacular views of Denali, bed down at historic homestead
+Cycle through Denali State Park, enjoy spectacular views of Denali, bed down at historic homestead

 The dramatic landscapes of the Alaska range lure us further north today, as we pedal past Denali State Park.
 Along the way, you will pass through diminutive Trappers Creek, home to the infamous Wal⋆Mikes with its vast collection of "stuff".
 Definitely a one of a kind.
 Our lodge tonight is simple and comfortable, built as a homestead before roads went to Denali National Park, with dramatic views of Denali.

-Cycling: 50 mi / 80 km, Terrain: rolling hills, Meals: B L D
+Ride: 50 mi / 80 km, Land: rolling hills

-4: Discover Denali National Park, cycle through Broad Pass and dramatic alpine landscapes
+Discover Denali National Park, cycle through Broad Pass and dramatic alpine landscapes

 Denali National Park here we come.
 The last ride along the Parks Highway, takes us "up and over" Broad Pass into the heart of the Alaska Mountain Range.
 But don't let the name fool you, it is a gentle climb, as we follow the rail line and locomotives can't handle anything steeper than 2%.
 We will end our ride in Cantwell, then shuttle into Denali Village, where we stay for the next two nights.
 We'll enjoy an outstanding dinner at the Overlook restaurant.

-Cycling: 75 mi / 120 km, Terrain: rolling hills, Meals: B L D
+Ride: 75 mi / 120 km, Land: rolling hills

-5: Free day to explore Denali on your own
+Free day to explore Denali on your own

 Today is a free day to do as you please.
 There are informative tours deep into the heart of Denali National Park, shuttle buses that can take you and your bike into the park for a ride back out, white water rafting and just plain relaxing and strolling around town.

-6: Bicycle the Denali highway, one of world's most scenic roads.
+Bicycle the Denali highway, one of world's most scenic roads.

-7: Cycle to and stay at oldest operating roadhouse in Alaska
+Cycle to and stay at oldest operating roadhouse in Alaska

 The day starts on the Richardson Highway, the first road built in Alaska.
 The ride is a cruise, as we are going mostly downhill throughout the day, to your right vast tundra dotted with lakes, to your left, the impressive volcanic peaks of the Wrangells start peeking over the tree tops.
 Alaska oldest operating roadhouse is home tonight, the Gakona Lodge built in 1929.

-8: Cycle past Wrangell Mountains, relax on Lake Louise
+Cycle past Wrangell Mountains, relax on Lake Louise

 Leaving Gakona, we roll through Glennallen, a dry community at the junction of the Richardson and Glenn Highways, but fear not, as you leave town there is a combination stationary and beer store just outside the city limits.
 Today's ride highlights the vast tundra of Alaska, flat lands dotted with numerous lakes.
-We stop tonight on the shores of Louise Lake, encircled by distant mountain ranges forming a delightful 360 degree landscape masterpiece Relax on the porch overlooking the lake.
+We stop tonight on the shores of Louise Lake, encircled by distant mountain ranges forming a delightful 360 degree landscape masterpiece.
+Relax on the porch overlooking the lake.

-9: Bike past Chugach mountains, through tundra and lush forests
+Bike past Chugach mountains, through tundra and lush forests

 Our last day of riding, takes us further along the Glenn Highway.
 We work our way over Eureka Summit, but again in true Alaska style it is a long gradual uphill, not an alpine type climb.
 But with the Chugach Mountain Range to the south and the Alaska and Talkeetna Ranges to the north, the grandeur will keep your mind off the thighs.
 From the summit, it is a rolling downhill to our tours finish at Sheep Mountain.
 Relax in your cabins with the Chugach Mountains and Matanuska Glacier at your door step.

-Cycling: 56 mi / 90 km, Terrain: slow climb, then rolling downhill, Meals: B L D
+Ride: 62 mi / 100 km, Land: slow climb, then rolling downhill

-10: Visit Independence Mine, shuttle to Anchorage
+Visit Independence Mine, shuttle to Anchorage

 After a leisurely breakfast we say good bye to our Alaskan cycling adventure and start the drive back to Anchorage.
 But we will break up the drive back with a side trip high into the mountains to visit Independence Mine Historical Park, for a bit of insight into the gold rush days.
-We will bid everyone a fond farewell at Anchorage Airport in mid-afternoon.
+We will bid everyone a fnd farewell at Anchorage Airport in mid-afternoon.

-Walking: 3 mi / 5 km, Terrain: rocky, Meals: B L
+Walk: 3 mi / 5 km, Land: rocky

 • Expert local guides